VineetMenta/testautomationexercises/README.md

-# cnuthementor
+# thejericho
-For all my mentees
+For all my test automation exercises